LSRathore/vic-auto/README.md

 	c) Soil map (If not available, use the [generate-soil-map](https://github.com/lokendrarathore/generate-soil-map) repo to generate a soil map for basin area)

-	d) Shapefile of the basin
+	d) Shapefile of the catchment area

 # How to Use